fractalide/fractalide-website-styx/content/cardano-stake-pool.md

             <div class="col-lg-4 col-xs-12 text-center">
                 <img class="cardano_icon" src="/img/cardano-min/earnings-min.png">
                 <p>
-                    When you nominate Fractlide to vote for you, all earnings, after server costs, go into Fractalide development.
+                    We'll make our costs and spendings transparent.
+If you appreciate Fractalide and want your experience improved, then nominate us to stake for you.
+The more nominators the lighter it is for everyone.
+All pool earnings (not nominator earnings), after server costs, goes into development of the open source Hyperflow dapp browser.
 By nominating Fractalide, you're helping improve Fractalide and the Cardano ecosystem.
                 </p>
             </div>
         </div>